JOURNAL OF DERMATOLOGY

 JOURNAL DER DEUTSCHEN DERMATOLOGISCHEN GESELLSCHAFT

-Exploring the forefront of dermatological discoveries.JOURNAL DER DEUTSCHEN DERMATOLOGISCHEN GESELLSCHAFT, published by Wiley, is a prominent periodical in the field of dermatology, recognized by its Q2 quartile ranking in the 2023 dermatology category.
+Elevating the standard of dermatological research and practice.JOURNAL DER DEUTSCHEN DERMATOLOGISCHEN GESELLSCHAFT, published by Wiley, is a prominent periodical in the field of dermatology, recognized by its Q2 quartile ranking in the 2023 dermatology category.
 With a dedicated focus on advancing knowledge in dermatological science, the journal publishes rigorous peer-reviewed research that encompasses a range of topics including clinical studies, research methodologies, and innovative treatment practices in dermatology.
 Its impact is reflected in its Scopus ranking, where it stands at #48 out of 142 in the medicine dermatology category, placing it in the top 66th percentile.
 Although not an Open Access journal, it serves as a critical resource for researchers, clinicians, and students alike, facilitating the dissemination of high-quality research findings and fostering a deeper understanding of dermatological conditions and treatments.
 With years of convergence from 2003 to 2024, this journal remains a vital platform for scholarly dialogue and discovery in dermatology.

 AKTUELLE DERMATOLOGIE